vakaruge/vakaruge.github.io/index.md

 ## Q&A
 <details>
   <summary>But really.
 Who are the benefactors?</summary>
 They wish to remain anonymous
 </details>
 <details>
   <summary>Are there really going to be monetary rewards?</summary>
 Yes
 </details>
 <details>
   <summary>Like how much money we talking?</summary>
 Will be stated for each activity
 </details>
 <details>
-  <summary>Who is organizing all this?</summary>
+  <summary>But really, who is organizing all this?</summary>
 [Cat](https://t.me/rootsysadmin) currently oversees the project.
 Administrative support is provided by [MICTA](https://micta.ngo)
 </details>
 [GitHub Pages](https://pages.github.com/)